telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/rds.md

 ---
 title: RDS
-page_title: RDS | Cloud Services
+page_title: RDS - WinForms Cloud Integration
-description: This section shows how one can use various cloud services like GoogleCloud, AWS, and Azure with the Telerik UI For Winforms suite.
+description: Learn how you can use RDS with the Telerik UI For WinForms suite.
+Other cloud services like GoogleCloud, AWS, and Azure are also available.
 slug: cloud-services/aws/rds
 tags: amazon,cloud,rds
 published: True